Egida/Mirai-Source-Code-plus/README.md

 ## Requirements
 * To be able to use vi.
-* OS must be Ubuntu or Debian.
+* It is recommended that Linux be used as the operating system.

 ## Credits
 [Anna-senpai](https://hackforums.net/showthread.php?tid=5420472)